DanielButler1/AI-Stats/README.md

-# 🤖 AI Stats
+# 🤖 AI Stats - The Largest Database of AI Information

-> 🚧 **Work in Progress**
-> This project is still in its early stages - data is actively being gathered and there may be bugs, gaps, or inaccuracies.
+> This project is still in its relatively early stages - data is actively being gathered and the interface is being built on every week.
+> There may be bugs on the website, gaps, or inaccuracies in data.
 > Want to help? **Contributions are welcome!** See the [Get Involved](#get-involved) section below.

+> The schema is also in active development, so expect changes to the data structure as we refine it to hold all the data we need.

 ---

 ## 🌟 What is AI Stats?

-With new AI models launching almost **every week**, it’s hard to keep up.
+With new AI models launching what feels like **multiple times every week**, it’s hard to keep up.
 **AI Stats** offers a **clean, open, and collaborative** platform to:

 -   📊 Explore recently released models
 -   🔍 Compare benchmarks and capabilities
 -   📈 Track performance over time
--   🛠️ View context lengths, provider info, and more
+-   🛠️ View model details and pricing information

 The **entire project is community-driven** and licensed for non-commercial use.
 If something’s missing or incorrect, you can help fix it!